smsohan/smsohan.github.com/source/_posts/2019-05-23-exception-handling-anti-patterns.markdown

 end
 ```

-**Destructive Wrapping.** A new exception is raised hiding the original exception.
+**Wrapped Exception.** A new exception is raised hiding the original exception.
 In such cases,
 if the exception is handled by the caller, **critical context information
 is lost** since the orignal stacktrace is no longer available.
 ```ruby